Second congressional Democrat staffer charged in scheme to dox Republicans amid Kavanaugh confirmation fight

 The aide, Samantha Deforest Davis, was a staff assistant in Hassan’s office from August 2017 until last December.
 She was fired after Capitol Police discovered her possible involvement in the so-called "doxing" effort.

-Court documents accuse Davis of aiding 27-year-old Jackson A. Cosko, a former Hassan aide who has pleaded guilty to five federal offenses, including making public restricted personal information, computer fraud, witness tampering and obstruction of justice.
+Court documents accuse Davis of aiding 27-year-old Jackson A. Cosko, a former Hassan aide who has pleaded guilty to five federal offenses, including two counts of making public restricted personal information, and one count each of computer fraud, witness tampering and obstruction of justice.

+Also on Wednesday, Cosko was sentenced to four years in prison in the scheme, and was required to turn over the cell phones, computers, and other equipment he used.

 MARYLAND DEMOCRAT CALLS ON ACTIVISTS TO 'DOX' GUN-RIGHTS SUPPORTERS

 Among the officials Cosko targeted were five Republican senators, including Senate Majority Leader Mitch McConnell of Kentucky.
 Cosko posted the home addresses and phone numbers of GOP Sens.
-Lindsey Graham of South Carolina, Mike Lee of Utah and Rand Paul of Kentucky -- as well as then-Sen. Orrin Hatch of Utah.
+Lindsey Graham of South Carolina, Mike Lee of Utah and Rand Paul of Kentucky -- as well as then-Sen. Orrin Hatch of Utah -- on Wikipedia.

 Davis is reportedly expected to plead guilty to two misdemeanor charges, including evidence tampering and aiding and abetting computer fraud.
-Also on Wednesday, Cosko was sentenced to four years in prison in the scheme.

 Cosko, prosecutors said, became angry about the senators' support for Kavanaugh despite sexual assault allegations leveled against him.
 Cosko intended to intimidate the senators and their families, according to court records.